devedge/viewn/viewn-vidfs/README.md

 ### `viewn-vidfs`
-  - Init with `express --view pug viewn-vidfs`
+  - Initialized with `express --view pug viewn-vidfs`
   - Run with:
     `DIR=/path/to/video/dir PORT=3001 npm start`
     to specify a custom directory to serve content from port 3001